vidyagames998/vidyagames998.github.io/eldenring/index.md

 - This same tree sentinel armor dunegon has grave glovewort 6 for your imps (optional)
 - [Grave glovewort 7](https://eldenring.wiki.fextralife.com/Interactive_Map?mapId=vm6a67b6fa9240c157fd42bc83&markerId=7602#tabber-Overland_Map) (optional)
 - In southern Caelid is a church we can trade dragon hearts from killing a dragon for the rotten breath skill
-- In summonwater village west of rot view balcony, there is a stonesword key fog door with a green turtle talisman inside, this helps recover stamina faster and helps a lot in battle in early game.
+- If you didn't grab it earlier in summonwater village west of rot view balcony, there is a stonesword key fog door with a green turtle talisman inside, this helps recover stamina faster and helps a lot in battle in early game.

 Optional Grave Glovewort 8/9/10:
 These require beating Tree Sentinel 2.0 and isn't really worth it once we get the mimic.